golemfactory/golem-js-preview-program/tasks/1-run-a-task/README.md

 - Golem JS [QuickStart](https://docs.golem.network/creators/javascript/quickstars/quickstart).

-- The `fortune` command is available is `/usr/games` directory.
+- The `fortune` command is available in the `/usr/games` directory.

-- The usage example of `fortune` command:
+- The usage example of the `fortune` command:

     `fortune -l` for senctences from literature